d8660091/dotfiles/README.md

 My settings for Vim, Emacs etc.

 ## Overview
+I use these settings in Mac OS and Linux everyday, so it should have no problem with those two systems.

 The main feature of the settings is the consistent user experience across Emacs and Vim.
 I used Vim for several years then changed to Emacs with a migration of my previous Vim configs.
 So the themes and shortcuts of Vim and Emacs are very similar, but I no longer actively configure my Vim settings.

 ## Emacs